Vidyutee/vidyutee/README.md

 The power generators run at overloading capacity during some parts of the day and idle during others.
 To make a sustainable solution for distributing the load on power generators over the day, we developed **VIDYUTEE**.
 Vidyutee takes in the appliances, preferred **ON** durations, and schedule them across the day.

-This reduces the burden on the Power Generating stations and lowers the peak loads on them by distributing the load across the complete day.
+The load is distributed across the whole day, which reduces the burden on the Power Generating Stations.
 United Nations Sustainable Development Goals **7, 9, 11, and 12** are addressed in this application.

 ## How to use this application
 1. Download the apk from [here](https://github.com/Vidyutee/vidyutee/releases/tag/preliminary-version) and install the app.